rjt-weber/Classifying-lyrics-using-Naive-Bayes/README.md

 1. Lyrics_classification_part1.ipynb
     - follow the concept behind bag of words put to practice
 2. Lyrics_classification_part2.ipynb
-    - follow the creation of several pipelines to compare performance of different sampling techniques
+    - follow the creation of several pipelines to compare performance of different models and sampling techniques

 View the analyses directly by clicking the jupyter notebook files in the GitHub repository!
   - GitHub renders the files for immediate viewing